raleel/cfi-srd-pt/0007_Game_System.md

 # Chapter 7: Game System

 Many different things can occur during a _Classic Fantasy Imperative_ game.
 Some are resolved through skill use or one of the major game mechanics such as combat or magic; others require their own rules for adjudication.
-This chapter provides rules and guidance for a variety of different scenarios that players will encounter while playing the game.
+This chapter provides rules and guiDança for a variety of different scenarios that players will encounter while playing the game.

 The list is not exhaustive but should represent the most common situations.
-If Games Masters find there are other situations that require some form of game system adjudication, and that these situations seem to occur frequently, then they are encouraged to develop their own rules to cover these special circumstances, using those given in this chapter as a basis for replication or development.
+If Games Masters find there are other situations that require some form of game system adjudication, and that these situations seem to occur frequently, then they are encouraged to develop their own rules to cover these special circumstances, uCanto those given in this chapter as a basis for replication or development.

 ---
 ## Aging

 All characters age, and with age come certain consequences.
 The signs of Aging start at Early Middle Age (40 years for humans – other species age at greater or lesser rates as shown below).
-As a character passes into a new Aging Band, they must make both an Endurance roll and a Willpower roll at the Difficulty Grades noted.
+As a character passes into a new Aging Band, they must make both an Tolerância roll and a Força de Vontade roll at the Difficulty Grades noted.
 If a roll is Failed, then he or she experiences Aging Effects as shown in the Aging Effects table.

 Each Characteristic affected by Aging reduces by 1d3 points.
 These points can be recovered or at least partially counteracted through Characteristic improvement, representing efforts made to keep themselves trim and alert as they grow older.
 If any Characteristic is reduced to zero from Aging, the character dies due to his terminal frailty.
 Once a character reaches the Dotage Age Band, Aging rolls are made yearly regardless of race.